TomaszDyrka/Python_Snake/README.md

 # 🐍 Snake (Terminal Edition)

-A classic Snake game written in pure Python, playable directly in your terminal.
+A classic Snake game written in pure Python - playable directly in your terminal.
-Control the snake, eat the fruits, and avoid colliding with yourself or the walls!
+Control the snake, eat fruit, and avoid colliding with yourself or the walls!

 ---